infitry/infitry/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on infobank
-- 🌱 I’m currently learning Vue.js and MSA
+- 🌱 I’m currently learning AWS
 <!--
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...